Top assistant coach earns promotion after extended run of success

 Former Rambler All-American joins Shane Davis' coaching staff

-Kris Berzins begins his fourth season with the Ramblers after joining the Loyola staff for the 2011 season.
-A former Loyola University Chicago All-American, Berzins began as an assistant coach after spending 2010 and 2011 seasons playing professionally in Greece and Austria, respectively.
+A former Loyola University Chicago All-American, Berzins began as an assistant coach after spending 2010 and part of the 2011 season playing professionally in Greece and Austria, respectively.
 One of the top players in Loyola history, he thrice earned All-Midwestern Intercollegiate Volleyball Association (MIVA) accolades and helped the Ramblers to 77 wins, including a pair of 20-plus-win campaigns in his four-year career.

-Berzins has continued to build his coaching experience within the USA Volleyball High Performance pipeline.
-For the past two years, he has served as an assistant coach with the U.S. Boys' Youth National Team.
-This past season, the team won a Gold Medal at the 2014 NORCECA Boys' Under-19 Continental Championship, while last year he guided the team to a 16th place finish at the 2013 FIVB Boys' Under 19 World Championships in Tijuana, Mexico.
+Berzins has continued to build his coaching experience within the USA Volleyball High Performance pipeline and is currently the head coach of the Select A1 Program, the top program for Under-17 Boys in the pipeline.
+From 2013-15, he served as an assistant coach with the U.S. Boys' Youth National Team and helped guide the team to a gold medal at the 2014 NORCECA Boys' Under-19 Continental Championship and a seventh-place finish at the 2015 FIVB Boys Under-19 World Championships in Argentina, the best finish ever for Team USA at that event.
 Additionally, he has served as the head coach at USA Volleyball's 2012 A3 Camp in Vernon Hills, and, also, as an assistant coach at USA Volleyball's 2012 Future Select Camp, 2013 Holiday Camp and the 2011, 2012, 2013 and 2014 High Performance Championships.
-Berzins will also serve as an assistant coach for the Youth National Team at the 2015 World Championships.